x-y-g/SarcEmotiq/README.md

    SENTENCE: This column contains the transcriptions (or textual representations) of the audio files.
 Each row should correspond to the text spoken in the associated audio file.

-2. 🔄 Normalize the Embeddings

-   Once the embeddings (audio, text, sentiment, and emotion) are extracted, you can normalize them using the following command:
+2. Once the embeddings (audio, text, sentiment, and emotion) are extracted, you can normalize them using the following command:
    ```
    python normalize_embeddings.py --embeddings path/to/embeddings.h5 --output_dir path/to/output_directory
    ```